6 Easy Sedona Hikes with Fabulous Views

 Location: Boynton Canyon Road

 Wilson Canyon is one of several trails which begin at Midgley Bridge, a very popular scenic overlook on Oak Creek Canyon drive.
-You will have to arrive early in the morning before the parking lot is completely full to enjoy this one, however, the beautiful views and serene setting more than make up for the minor inconvenience of setting your alarm clock!
+You will have to arrive early in the morning before the parking lot is completely full to enjoy this one, however, the serene setting more than makes up for the minor inconvenience of setting your alarm clock!
 To motivate yourself a bit more, stop for an early brunch and espresso on the beautiful patio of Indian Gardens, Northern Arizona’s best option for breakfast!

 Distance: 1.3 miles out-and-back